top of page

 Dusty Weis:

 Conversely, Hootie Johnson, Augusta National, and much of the golf establishment didn't stake their argument in a defense of discrimination against women.
 Rather, they hunkered down behind what I like to call the "you're not the boss of me" defense.
-Indeed, the full context of that quote about bayonets lays the groundwork for this.

 In his open letter to Martha Burk, Hootie Johnson had written, "There may well come a day when women will be invited to join our membership, but that timetable will be ours and not at the point of a bayonet."